olive-language/olive/docs/structs.md

 # Structs and Composition

 Olive uses `struct` and `impl` blocks to define data types and their behavior.
-There's no class hierarchy — composition replaces inheritance.
+There's no class hierarchy; composition replaces inheritance.

 ## Defining a Struct